 EXPLAINER: What would a Russian bond default mean?

-Ratings agencies say Russia could default on its dollar-denominated bonds, billions of which are owed to foreigners
+Ratings agencies say Russia is on the verge of defaulting on government bonds following its invasion of Ukraine, with billions of dollars owed to foreigners

 EXPLAINER: What would a Russian bond default mean?Show all 3